aadenboy/tecknar/README.md

 ```

 ## License
+Bootstrap Icons is from https://github.com/twbs/icons, and is under the MIT license.

 pako.js is from https://github.com/nodeca/pako, and is under the MIT license.

 jscolorpicker is from https://github.com/wipeautcrafter/jscolorpicker, and is under the MIT license.